 Widely available for purchase online, acerola can also be found in many natural-foods stores and in stores specializing in dietary supplements.

-Due to the lack of supporting research, acerola cannot currently be recommended for any health problem.
+Due to the lack of supporting research, acerola cannot currently be recommended as a principal standard treatment for any health problem.
 It's important to note that using acerola as substitute for standard treatment of a chronic condition may have serious health consequences.

 de Brito ES, de Araújo MC, Alves RE, Carkeet C, Clevidence BA, Novotny JA.
 "Anthocyanins present in selected tropical fruits: acerola, jambolão, jussara, and guajiru."
 J Agric Food Chem.
 2007 Nov 14;55(23):9389-94.